NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     points unless ``--heights-from-dem-weight`` is positive.
-    In that case multiply the differences between the triangulated points and their corresponding DEM points by this weight in bundle adjsutment.
+    In that case multiply the differences between the triangulated points and their corresponding DEM points by this weight in bundle adjustment.
 It is strongly suggested to pick positive and small values of ``--heights-from-dem-weight`` and
     ``--heights-from-dem-robust-threshold`` with this option.
     See :numref:`heights_from_dem`.